marcemira/marcemira/README.md

 ### Hi 👋!
 Name's Marcelo (but you can call me Mars)

-I'm a self taught web developer & designer, entrepreneur and ex-founder, loving to help build innovative and successful products everyday
+I'm a self taught web developer / designer / entrepreneur / ex-founder who loves to help build innovative and successful products everyday

 - 🔭 &nbsp; I'm currently helping out a very nice guy to make his own cool killer app a reality :rocket:
 - 🌱 &nbsp; I’m also learning how to code three.js apps with EmberJS + Blender for a personal project